steemit/smt-whitepaper/smt-manual/manual.md

 ### Token Precision Parameters
 These are values that may be set to determine how many digits a token supports.
 These values may only be set once.

-CAN WE CHANGE STEEMIT TO STEEM IN THE CHAIN?
+NB, we will change STEEMIT to STEEM in the chain, see [here](https://github.com/steemit/steem/issues/1268).
 This should be included in Token Generation Event / Initial Token Offering section, no?

 - `STEEMIT_BLOCKCHAIN_PRECISION` : Configurable
 - `STEEMIT_BLOCKCHAIN_PRECISION_DIGITS` : Configurable

 ## Dynamic Rewards Parameters

 SMTs have several parameters adjustable at the launch of the token, such as inflation rate, token generation events and founder's issuance, that cannot be changed once the token is launched, however, SMTs also have dynamic parameters that allow the token launcher to adjust certain properties of the token refine the incentivized behaviors of the token's users.
 Some of the parameters will increase the flow of the rewards pool towards certain user behaviors while reducing the flow towards other less desired behaviors.

-CAN WE CHANGE STEEMIT TO STEEM IN THE CHAIN?
 - `STEEMIT_CASHOUT_WINDOW_SECONDS` : Dynamic  TODO CASH OUT the name in the chain already? (seems to be a bad name)  WHY IS STEEMIT listed here and not STEEM????
 - `STEEMIT_VOTE_REGENERATION_SECONDS` : Dynamic
 - `STEEMIT_REVERSE_AUCTION_WINDOW_SECONDS` : Dynamic